ppy/osu-wiki/news/2018/2018-08-17-the-qat-gazette-july-2018.md

 - **Song compilations should incorporate 3 or more songs.** Using only 2 songs in a compilation is a lackluster experience for players, and should be broken up into separate mapsets.
 Exceptions can be made for songs that were exclusively released together.
 - **Song compilations should be mixed properly and should not include abrupt breaks or long fades between different songs.** The songs used for the compilation should be similar in audio quality, volume and length.
 This is to ensure compilations achieve the same cohesive gameplay experience as other beatmaps.

-You can find more information on each of these changes, as well as previous and any future amendments, in the [Ranking Criteria Changelog](https://osu.ppy.sh/community/forums/topics/751351) maintained by [pishifat](https://osu.ppy.sh/users/3178418).
+You can find more information on each of these changes, as well as previous and any future amendments, in the [Ranking Criteria Changelog](https://osu.ppy.sh/community/forums/topics/751351) maintained by ::pishifat::{ user-id=3178418 }.

 ### Changes to Beatmap Veto Mediation